scbrickley/xkcd/README.md

     - `go build`
     - `go install`

-**Note: these commands may not work if you keep your go working directory somewhere other than your home folder.
+**Note: these commands may not work if you keep your Go working directory somewhere other than your home folder.
 Adjust these commands accordingly.**

 ## Usage